 The largest room at Buckingham Palace is the Ballroom which was built in the year 1854.
 It’s 120 feet (36.6 meters) long, 60 feet (18 meters) wide, and 45 feet (13.5 meters) high.

 This room has been famously used for the conferring of knighthoods by dubbing with a sword.
 It’s also used for formal dinners such as State Banquets.

 15. Foreign heads of state are entertained in the Belgian Suite

 Buckingham Palace is usually the location where foreign heads of state are entertained by the Queen on visits to Britain.

 So where do these people stay, you might wonder?

 They are housed at the “Belgian Suites,” a series of rooms located on the ground floor of the north-facing Garden Wing.
-They were named after King Leopold I of Belgium, uncle of Queen Victoria and Prince Albert.
+They were named after King Leopold I of Belgium, the uncle of Queen Victoria, and Prince Albert.